SuzeShardlow/SuzeShardlow.github.io/_posts/2020-09-20-what-to-watch-out-for-when-picking-an-estate-agent.md

 ## Fees

 Bricks and mortar estate agents (ie those with a physical sales office on the high street) generally charge a percentage of the final sale price.
-In the past year I have seen anything from 0.7% to 1.2% plus VAT for sole agency.
+In the past two years I have seen anything from 0.7% to 1.2% plus VAT for sole agency.
 Estate agents have to say whether or not their fee includes VAT.
 Most of them don't, so make sure you ask, otherwise you may end up paying them 20% more than you anticipated.

 You can negotiate the fee.
 I always negotiate the fee.
 I asked each agent what their fee was, then decided which agent I liked the most.
 I then asked that agent to match the lowest fee.
+This suited my particular circumstances.

-The less you have to shell out, the more goes in your pocket, but bear in mind that if the agent is only getting a small percentage, then there is little incentive for them to strive to get a couple of extra grand out of your seller.
+The less you have to shell out, the more goes in your pocket, but bear in mind that if the agent is only getting a small percentage, then there is also little incentive for them to strive to get your potential seller to increase their offer.

+If you think your house will require some effort to sell, or you anticipate a long chain or other reasons why the process may take a while, you may want to consider a higher commission to incentivise your agent.

+Check your contract carefully to make sure you're clear on what's included in the fee.
+You should look for things like photographs, listing on an online property portal, accompanied viewings and floor plans.
+If these are not included, ask how much they will cost and factor this into your decision.

 ## Sole agency/muliple agency

-You can either instruct one agency to market your property, or you can put it on with several agencies at the same time.
+You can instruct one or more agencies to sell your property at the same time.
 I have noticed that sellers tend to go with multiple agencies if they want a quick sale, or they have been trying to sell their house for a long time and haven't been able to agree a sale.

 The fees for multiple agency are higher than for sole agency.